prassee/neovim-11-config/README.md

 A modern, feature-rich Neovim configuration built specifically for Neovim 0.11.4 and later versions, utilizing the latest features and improvements.

+## TODO
+- [ ] add lsp support for TOML
+- [ ] add lsp support for JSON
+- [ ] add lsp support for Markdown with mermaid diagrams preview

 ## ✨ Features

 ### Core Functionality